ss2552/Guide_3DS/docs/ko_KR/key-information.md

 ::::

-:::: details (Windows only) File extensions
+:::: details What are file extensions?

 ::: info